DingShizhe/HINT/README.md

-# Code implementation of the HINT
+# Code implementation of HINT

 Code implementation of the paper _Accurate Interpolation for Scattered Data through Hierarchical Residual Refinement_.